ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/_organizations/ENGAGE/lscs.md

     and spiritually in order for them to become competent Lasallian students and well-rounded individuals.
-We also see the organization to be pioneering students organization of the De La Salle University Manila that strongly symbolizes the expertise of the College of Computer Science (CCS) in the field of computer science.</p>'
+We also see the organization to be pioneering students organization of the De La Salle University Manila that strongly symbolizes the expertise of the College of Computer Studies (CCS) in the field of computer science.</p>'
 mission:
     '<p>The La Salle Computer Society shall serve as a venue for the growth and development of its member through a three-step course of:</p><ul><li><p>Purpose,